drsimonj/pipelearner/README.md

 Quick notes:

--   `fit` contains our fitted model.
+-   `fit` contains the fitted models.
--   `train` contains a resample object referencing the data that model was fitted to.
+-   `train` contains a resample object referencing the data that each model was fitted to.
--   `test` contains a resample object referencing test data that our model was *not* fitted to (for later use).
+-   `test` contains a resample object referencing test data that models were *not* fitted to (for later use).

 Cross-validation pairs
 ----------------------